dnullptr/CritAdvCalc/README.md

-# CritAdvCalc
 An advanced Crit Rate/Crit DMG calculator and possibility analysis tool (Built for Genshin Impact but can work on any lifetime-sucking RPG)

-About the functions:
+# About the functions:
-# roll function
+# roll Function
 RNG Roll function (integer rounded is more than enough) to determine hit or miss

-# calc function
+# calc Function
 The main brain function.
 compares 2 sets of possible CRIT Rate/CRIT DMGs tells which is better statistically.